dynamsoft-dcs/xamarin-android-ScanDocument/README.md

 2. Build DynamsoftCamera projects to get the Xamarin Dynamsoft Camera SDK--**DynamsoftCamera.dll**.

 ## Examples--ScanDocument
-   Build ScanDocument project to create the Xamarin android sample app.The project has already referred to the ‘DynamsoftCamera' project in References settings.
+   Build ScanDocument project to create the Xamarin android sample app.The project has already added the project ‘DynamsoftCamera' to References settings.